 4 message segments: 153+153+153+153=612 standard GSM characters

-While Unicode is supported in SMS messaging, be aware that its usage affects your message length.
+While Unicode is supported in SMS messaging, be aware that its usage affects your message length, and therefore, cost.

-Introducing a single Unicode character in your message content changes the character encoding to Unicode (UCS-2) and immediately reduces the segment character limit from 160 to 70 characters for a single message.
+Adding a single Unicode character to your message content changes the character encoding to Unicode (UCS-2) and immediately reduces the segment character limit from 160 to 70 characters for a single message.

 When messages are stitched together with Unicode characters included, three characters are sacrificed per segment.
 Therefore: